- Colic Guru

 Upper digestive tract - stomach

 Babies swallow gas when they feed. if this gas does not get released (burped up), discomfort and indigestion can follow.
 At first, this occurs soon after feeds. but if it continues, winds pass through the intestines leading to further bloating, cramps and reflux.
-In our learning center, I teach a kick-start routine of six 'active' burping techniques that get the deeper burps to release. the routine takes 6-7 minutes and should be done after and before feeding for a week. almost all babies will start to burp well if you do this.
+Around 25% of cases.
+Masterclass: I teach a routine of six 'active' burping techniques that get the deeper burps to release.
+The routine takes 6-7 minutes and should be done after and before feeding for a week.
+Almost all babies will start to burp well if you do this.

 Lower digestive tract - intestinal

 The most common cause of colic symptoms is an excessive amount of gas in the baby’s colon and intestinal tract.
 The classic colic symptoms are bloating, cramping, moaning and groaning, pushing and straining.
 Reflux often starts because the milk is not flowing through the digestive tract as fast as it should.
-In our learning center, I show you some very specific points to mobilize the most common sites of trapped gas.
+Around 50% of cases.
+Masterclass: I teach five of the best ways to massage and mobilise the most common sites of trapped gas.

 Food related colic